How to back up custom storage volumes#

 If you do not specify a file path, the export file is saved as

-<instance name>.backup, or the specified file path) already exists, the command overwrites the existing file without warning.
+If the output file already exists, the command overwrites the existing file without warning.

 You can add any of the following flags to the command:

 gzipcompression.
 You can specify a different compression algorithm (for example,

 bzip2) or turn off compression with